ICER Leadership

 Mr. Salazar holds an MSc in Public Financial Policy from the London School of Economics and Political Science, a BSc in Chemical Engineering from the Autonomous University of San Luis Potosi, and Diploma studies in Law and Economics from other universities.

-Co-Chair of the Virtual Working Group 3 on Technology and Innovation
+Co-Chair of the Technology and Innovation Virtual Working Group

-Ms. Somasekharan is the Deputy Chief on Regulatory Affairs of the Central Electricity Regulatory Commission (CERC) from 2014 to present as part of the team working on the Generic Renewable Energy Tariff Orders.
+Ms. Somasekharan Nair is the Deputy Chief (Regulatory Affairs) of the Central Electricity Regulatory Commission (CERC) from 2014 to present as part of the team working on the Generic Renewable Energy Tariff Orders.
 She is also working in the SAFIR Secretariat.

 Previously, she held positions as Deputy Director of Tariff in the Tamil Nadu Electricity Regulatory Commission (TNERC).
 She worked on subsidy orders and true up of past subsidies for the licensees.
 She also conducted analysis of license fees and Power purchases, Sales and Resource.